slinky-snek/portfolio/_posts/2023-07-25-balloon-boppers.md

 <h2>
 Shooting Mechanic
 </h2>
-Below is a Blueprint snippet from the projectile gameplay ability and the character Blueprint class.
+Below are some Blueprint snippets from the projectile gameplay ability and the character Blueprint classes.
 <h3>
 Projectile Gameplay Ability
 </h3>